beschulz/wav2png/README.md

 ![short](https://github.com/beschulz/wav2png/raw/master/examples/short.png)
 ![long](https://github.com/beschulz/wav2png/raw/master/examples/long.png)

-Note, that you can easily adjust the color of the waveform by changing the background behind it, the waveform itself is transparen.
+Note, that you can easily adjust the color of the waveform by changing the background behind it - the waveform itself is transparent.

-Also gradient overlays do look nice.
+Also gradient overlays look nice.

 # Performance
 On a 2.4 Ghz i5, the conversion rate was about 15 Minutes of audio per second and core.
 Your Milage may vary.